 It’s not uncommon to feel overwhelmed and confused.
 And, therapy is a really good place to start gaining a better understanding of who you are and what you want your life and relationships to look and feel like, even if you don’t know how to articulate that right now.
 Many clients come in not knowing why they feel so bad, but know that they want to feel better – and that’s where a therapist can be so helpful.
 Your BPS therapist has the tools, skills, and experience to help you identify the root causes of your unease.
 Your therapist can also help you “unpack” and explore your overwhelming and intense feelings.
 In time, with the right therapist, approach, and willingness on your part, you can feel better, less overwhelmed, and gain a better understanding and appreciation of who you are.

 We encourage you to schedule an initial assessment with a BPS therapist, trained by Dr. Jan Hittelman.
-Jan will work with you to determine what your specific issues are and ensure a good match between you a BPS therapist in terms of personality, style and expertise.
+We will work with you to determine what your specific issues are and ensure a good match between you a BPS therapist in terms of personality, style and expertise.